-In 2012 there were more than 185,000 miles of pipelines shipping nearly 600 billion gallons of crude oil and liquid petroleum products - including propane, ethane, butane, gasoline, diesel, jet fuel and other products.
-Natural gas liquid pipelines account for approximately 60,000 miles of those pipelines.
+In 2014 there were nearly 200,000 miles of pipelines shipping more than 600 billion gallons of crude oil and liquid petroleum products - including propane, ethane, butane, gasoline, diesel, jet fuel and other products.
+Natural gas liquid pipelines account for more than 62,000 miles of those pipelines, according to the American Petroleum Institute and Association of Oil Pipe Lines.